awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-sse-existing-queue.md

 Keep the following in mind:
 If you don't specify a custom CMK, Amazon SQS uses the AWS\-managed CMK for Amazon SQS\.
 For instructions on creating custom CMKs, see [Creating Keys](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 The first time you use the AWS Management Console to specify the AWS\-managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
-Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` API action on a queue with SSE enabled, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
+Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.

    + To use a custom CMK from your AWS account, select it from the list\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-server-side-encryption-custom-cmk.png)